gusaln/expense-tracker/README.md

 Note that the containers and volumes will remain in your system.
 To remove the images and volumes, use `make clean`.

+Afterwards, you can just delete the folder with the repository.

+Note that, to remove the build cache from the containers used by this project and other projects you can to run **(at your own risk)** `docker builder prune`.
-As a note, remember that you can run `docker system prune --volumes` to remove:
+If you want to go overkill, you could also run **(again, at your own risk)** `docker system prune --volumes` to remove:

-- all stopped containers
+- all stopped containers (from this and other projects)
-- all networks not used by at least one container
+- all networks not used by at least one container (from this and other projects)
-- all volumes not used by at least one container
+- all volumes not used by at least one container (from this and other projects)
-- all dangling images
+- all dangling images (from this and other projects)
-- all dangling build cache
+- all dangling build cache (from this and other projects)

-Afterwards, just delete the folder with the repository.